zegoim/zego-express-example-topics-swift/README.md

 The SDK `ZegoExpressEngine.framework` required to run the Demo project is missing from this Repository, and needs to be downloaded and placed in the `Libs` folder of the Demo project

+> Run Demo directly, if the pre-compilation script detects that there is no SDK Framework under `Libs`, it will automatically download the **English version** SDK.
+You can also download it yourself and put it in the `Libs` folder.

 [https://storage.zego.im/express/video/ios/en/zego-express-video-ios-en.zip](https://storage.zego.im/express/video/ios/en/zego-express-video-ios-en.zip)

-> Note that there are two folders in the zip file: `iphoneos` and `iphoneos_simulator`, differences:
+> Note that there are two folders in the zip file: `armv7-arm64` and `armv7-arm64-x86_64`, differences:

-1. The dynamic framework in `iphoneos` contains only the architecture of the real machine (armv7, arm64).
+1. The dynamic framework in `armv7-arm64` contains only the architecture of the real machine (armv7, arm64).
 Developers need to use `ZegoExpressEngine.framework` in this folder when distributing the app, otherwise it may be rejected by App Store.

-2. The dynamic framework in `iphonos_simulator` contains the real machine and simulator architecture (armv7, arm64, x86_64).
+2. The dynamic framework in `armv7-arm64-x86_64` contains the real machine and simulator architecture (armv7, arm64, x86_64).
 If developers need to use the simulator to develop and debug, they need to use `ZegoExpressEngine.framework` in this folder.
-But when the app is finally distributed, you need to switch back to the Framework under the `iphoneos` folder.
+But when the app is finally distributed, you need to switch back to the Framework under the `armv7-arm64` folder.
+(Note: If you use CocoaPods to integrate, you do n’t need to worry about the framework architecture.
+CocoaPods will automatically cut the simulator architecture when Archive)

 > Please unzip and put the `ZegoExpressEngine.framework` under `Libs`